Nafeesah97/My_Data_Science_Journey/README.md

-# My Data Science Journey
+# My Data Journey

-Welcome to my data science portfolio!
+Welcome to my data portfolio!
 I'm Salaudeen Naffisat, a data science enthusiast with a passion for exploring and analyzing data to derive meaningful insights.
 This repository showcases my journey, projects, and skills as I build expertise in data science with a focus on healthcare, business, and government.

 ## About Me